Top

 “They took them away and as we later found out, killed them,” said Somreth.
 “They wanted to kill all the intellectuals.”
 Somreth, who speaks French, English and Cambodian, would have fit that bill, too.
 So for the four years that the Pol Pot Communists ruled, "I acted like I'm stupid — so I could live.
 I never spoke English or French at all" (Mpls Tribune Picture Magazine 13 Jan 1980)

-I do not know what became of the Bunkytek family other that on Feb 11th, 1981 they flew into Chicago’s O’Hara airport to start their new life in DeKalb, Illinois.
+For many years I did not know what became of the Bunkytek family other that on Feb 11th, 1981 they flew into Chicago’s O’Hara airport to start their new life in DeKalb, Illinois.
 I discovered that in 1985, Bunkytek received a degree in business data processing with honors from Kishwaukee College in Malta, Illinois.
+I later was contacted by the Bunkytek family who not long ago saw this website.
+The tearful exchange and gratitude expressed by them can not be expressed in words.
+This is power of images and story-telling.

 2-7_11-Edit.jpg